 ††††† Section 3.
 Notification and Request for Appeal.
 (1) The cabinet shall provide to a perpetrator:

-††††† (b) A copy of the Request for Appeal of Child Abuse or Neglect Investigative Finding, form DPP-155, incorporated by reference.
+††††† (b) A copy of the DPP-155, Request for Appeal of Child Abuse or Neglect Investigative Finding.

 ††††† (2) The cabinet shall disclose confidential information in accordance with 42 U.S.C.
 5106a(b)(2)(B)(viii), (ix) to any federal, state, or local government entity, or an agent of a government entity, that has a need for the information in order to carry out its responsibility under the law to protect children from abuse and neglect.